 2. Always use experts to estimate

-It can be tempting for a project manager to put a number next to a task when they think they know the domain (or they were a hands-on person in the past), but resist this temptation!
+It can be tempting for a resource manager to put a number next to a task when they think they know the domain (or they were a hands-on person in the past), but resist this temptation!

 Having an expert estimate each task is crucial because they can provide valuable insights that someone less experienced may not know.
 With expert judgement, you can also spot potential issues that someone less seasoned may miss.